Miczu/Noita-Twitch-Integration/README.md

 * [Optional] make a shortcut of start_twitch.bat and put it on your desktop for ease of access

 More instructions on how to use it soon

+## A Shoutout to Soler

+Thanks Soler for taking care of Twitch Integration for so long, best wishesh to you and good luck with your future projects.